Ball State Cardinals: Nickname

-Ball State athletics teams adopted the nickname Cardinals in 1927, after the name was suggested by then-athletic director Paul "Billy" Williams and voted upon by the student body.
-In years prior, the school's teams were known as the Hoosieroons.
+Previously known as the Hoosieroons, the university fell out of favor with the nickname.
+Then-President L.A.
+Pittenger told The Easterner, Ball State's newspaper, "[Hoosieroons] is entirely too long", while football assistant coach (and future head coach) Paul B. Parker said, "Hoosieroons is a joke over the state."
+In 1927, Pittenger led a committee that looked over a list of 45 names—including Goblins, Steamers, Fleet-foot Warriors, Muncie Gleaners, Magicians, Fighting Normalites, and Scrappin' Teachers—all 45 of which were rejected.

+On the morning of November 30, a meeting between then-athletic director Paul "Billy" Williams and head football coach Norman G. Wann led to the pair coming up with the idea for the "Cardinals" nickname after seeing a St. Louis Cardinals sweatshirt.
+They inferred the nickname would work well as the cardinal was the state bird of Indiana.
+In a student body vote, "Cardinals" won in a landslide with 234 votes out of 500 (77 votes going to "Hoosieroons").
+Ball State athletic teams promptly adopted the nickname, and have been known as the "Cardinals" since.

 Sports sponsored

-A member of the West Division of the Mid-American Conference (MAC), Ball State sponsors teams in seven men's and 12 women's NCAA sanctioned sports.
+A member of the Mid-American Conference (MAC), Ball State sponsors teams in seven men's and 12 women's NCAA sanctioned sports.
 The men's volleyball team is a member of the Midwestern Intercollegiate Volleyball Association.
+Men's swimming & diving moved from the MAC to the Missouri Valley Conference (MVC) when sponsorship of that sport transferred from the MAC to the MVC in 2024–25.

 Football

-The Ball State Cardinals compete in Division I Football Bowl Subdivision and the Mid-American Conference.
+The Ball State Cardinals compete in the Division I Football Bowl Subdivision and the Mid-American Conference.
+It had been a member of the conference's West Division in football from the start of divisional play in 1997 until divisions were eliminated after the 2023 season.
 The current head coach is Mike Neu.
 The Cardinals play at Scheumann Stadium.

 On October 5, 2008, Ball State was ranked in the Associated Press Top 25 poll for the first time in team history, and reached a ranking as high as 12th in the nation during the course of the season.
 Ball State completed the 2008 regular season with a record of 12–0 and a conference record of 8–0.
 They won the MAC West Division championship before falling to Buffalo in the MAC Championship at Ford Field in Detroit.
-Shortly after the departure of head coach Brady Hoke, Ball State lost to the University of Tulsa in the GMAC Bowl on January 6, 2009 by a score of 45–13.
+Shortly after the departure of head coach Brady Hoke, Ball State lost to the University of Tulsa in the GMAC Bowl on January 6, 2009, by a score of 45–13.

 Bowl games

 The Cardinals have gone to eight Division I bowl games.
-They have a 1–8 record in these games, with their last appearance being a 51-20 loss to Georgia State in the Camellia Bowl.
+They have a 1–8 record in these games, with their last appearance being a 51–20 loss to Georgia State in the Camellia Bowl.